 One of the Nashville things to do that kids and adults will love is Nashville Shores.

-Nashville Shores is a recreation and water park facility located along Percy Priest Lake.
+Nashville Shores is a recreation and water park facility along Percy Priest Lake.

-There is something for everyone at Nashville Shores, so be sure to add it to your Nashville itinerary.
+There is something for everyone at Nashville Shores, so add it to your Nashville itinerary.

 19. Nashville Farmers Market